kevinkarbstein/GenomeXtract/README.md

 ### findGenome

-**This script will automatically download and filter organellar and nuclear genomes from the NCBI database**
+**This script automatically downloads and filters organellar and nuclear genome sequence(s) from the NCBI database**

 ```
 # basic code: